pigpenguin/dotfiles/README.md

   * **spotlight** gets a random wallpaper from windows 10 spotlight then sets it as the current wallpaper on both monitors.
 Mostly ripped from [Marius' project](https://gihub.com/mariusknaust/spotlight)

-## Wal ##
+Wal
+===

 [Pywal](https://github.com/dylanaraps/pywal) is the magic sauce that makes the color generation work. currently the only config here is a template which generates an emacs theme.
-It works well enough with the issue that the status bar looks like trash.
-I think I know how to fix it, but it involves learning some lisp.
-And the [Moe theme](https://github.com/kuanyui/moe-theme.el) is pretty great anyway.
+It "works" but the color schemes it generates are... atrocious.
+I just the [Moe theme](https://github.com/kuanyui/moe-theme.el) it's pretty great.